Systems Design Engineering

 Systems Design Engineering students work together on a problem on a chalkboard

-You’ll examine the people, materials, tools, software, and other factors involved in any engineering problem.
-You’ll learn to look at the system as a whole and assess how one change will affect another element, using a variety of modelling, analysis, and design methods.
-Choose from 300 electives to gain a well-rounded experience!
+Examine the people, materials, tools, software, and other factors involved in engineering problems, then come up with a solution that innovates and inspires.
+You’ll also learn to assess how one change will affect another element by using a variety of modelling, analysis, and design methods.

 What courses will you take in Systems Design Engineering?